audioscavenger/BiasBuster/README.md

     - [ ] add metadata in EXIF
     - [ ] check if AVIF/WebP would be a better choice then png for word clouds
   - [ ] misc
+    - [ ] revamp the entire database: we want to find patterns based off keywords other than stopWords.
+There should be table(s) to hold a score or smth for each word
+    - [ ] create a list of unit tests to quickly identify bugs
+    - [ ] should we remove the donation drive stopWords from stopWords.kjzz.txt?
+After all it represents how much they hammer it
     - [ ] BUG: 0 bytes mp3 will crash the batch completely
     - [ ] BUG: streams sometimes interrupt for reasons.
 Must find a way to restart the download
     - [ ] integrate AI summarization with **h2ogpt** or **text-generation-webui**, and Summarization model such as *impira_layoutlm-document-qa*